Whyzanet/WhyzaGC/README.md

 or
 Tools -> Board -> ESP8266 Boards -> Adafruit Feather Huzzah ESP8266

+Connect to your PC via the USB cable and you should see the Huzzah fire up and show serial output @ 115200 baud in the Arduino IDE.
+After selecting the correct baud, you should be able to then load and run sample code under File -> Examples to verify hardware functionality, such as Basics -> Blink or WiFi -> WiFiScan.

-Arduino C++ software for ESP8266 and ESP32 versions are available at:
+WhyzaGC Arduino C++ software for ESP8266 and ESP32 versions are available at:

 Latest version available at https://github.com/Whyzanet/WhyzaGC